znapzendzetup - znapzend setup utility

 post-snap-command = /usr/bin/kill `/usr/bin/cat /tmp/mariadblock.pid`;/usr/bin/rm /tmp/mariadblock.pid

-to make sure that the on-disk data is consistant when snapshotting.
-Since
+to make sure that the on-disk data is consistent when

-the lock stays only in place for the duration of the connection to mysql
+snapshotting.
+The lock stays in place only for the duration of the

-we need to employ.
-For this to work, add the root password of your
+snapshotting attempt times out.
+For this to work, add the root password

-mariadb/mysql db setup into ~root/.my.cnf and make sure the file
+of your mariadb/mysql database setup into ~root/.my.cnf and make sure

-snapshot in the environment variables ZNAP_NAME and ZNAP_TIME
+of the snapshot in the environment variables ZNAP_NAME and

 - --send-delay